Corporate Governance

 ---|---|

 | How we engage The Group’s success is directly linked to the talent and skills of our employees.
 The CEO has the responsibility of ensuring we maintain a working environment that people want to join, and that we can therefore attract and retain the best employees.
-We are a small company but are growing fast in scale and geographic footprint.
+We are a small Group of companies but are growing fast in terms of scale and geographic footprint.
 Maintaining excellent communication with our employees is therefore vital to our development.
 Some examples are:

-The overall ambition is to create a collaborative and responsive organisation that allows our employees to feel engaged with the strategy of the Group and also allows them to progress their own development and career. |
+The overall ambition is to create a collaborative and responsive organisation that allows our employees to feel engaged with the strategy of the Group and allow them to progress their own development and career. |

-Outcome of engagement Investors continue to demonstrate support for the Board initiatives, activities and plans and we have received overwhelmingly positive feedback on the performance and trajectory of the business. | Outcome of engagement The Group continues to attract skilled and enthusiastic employees allowing us to continue to develop our plans and strategy without interruption.
+Outcome of engagement Investors continue to demonstrate support for the Board initiatives, activities and plans and we have received positive feedback on the performance and trajectory of the business. | Outcome of engagement The Group continues to attract and retain skilled and enthusiastic employees, allowing us to continue to develop our plans and strategy without interruption.
 Our employee churn rate remains very low. |

 Partners & Customers | Community & Environment |